Hogan redistricting commission undercuts appeal by Frosh

-Gov. Larry Hogan’s appointment of a commission to redraw the boundaries of Maryland’s 6th Congressional District is an effort to undercut Attorney General Brian Frosh’s appeal to the Supreme Court and is precisely the reason I did not vote for the governor (“Hogan names panel to redraw Maryland's 6th District, despite Frosh appeal of court order to fix gerrymandering,” Nov.
+Governor Hogan’s appointment of a commission to redraw the boundaries of Maryland’s 6th Congressional District is an effort to undercut Attorney General Brian Frosh’s appeal to the Supreme Court and is precisely the reason I did not vote for the Governor (“Hogan names panel to redraw Maryland's 6th District, despite Frosh appeal of court order to fix gerrymandering,” Nov.
 26).

-Yes, Maryland is guilty of gerrymandering, but so are a dozen other states and they are all Republican ones whose district boundaries favor Republican congressmen.
-Mr. Frosh’s action is intended to involve the Supreme Court so that hopefully the court’s action on striking down Maryland’s district boundaries will likewise affect all those other states.
-Governor Hogan’s action is intended to avoid entangling Republican states in this issue, and that is just plain wrong.
+Yes, Maryland is guilty of gerrymandering, but so are a dozen other states and they are all Republican whose district boundaries favor Republican Congressmen.
+Mr. Frosh’s action is intended to involve the Supreme Court so that hopefully the courts action on striking down Maryland’s district boundaries will likewise affect all those other states.
+Governor Hogan’s action is intended to avoid entangling Republican states in this issue and that is just plain wrong.

 Jack Kinstlinger, Towson